KrzysztofGG/KrzysztofGG/README.md

 ### Hello there 👋

  - :floppy_disk: I'm studying at AGH University of Science and Technology
- - :sunglasses: I'm currently working on a project called DarioBot
+ - 😎 I'm currently working on a project called DarioBot
 <img src="dario.jpg" alt="dario" width="400"/>